 Firefox fans who are particularly security conscious should take a look at the newer Firefox Focus.
 It drops some of the functionality of its elder sibling in favor of privacy protection.
 Alternatively, there are more experimental versions of Firefox, Firefox for Android Beta and Firefox Nightly for Developers.

 Good browser if you value privacy

-DuckDuckGo doesn't have all of the bells and whistles of its competitors.
+DuckDuckGo doesn't have all of the bells and whistles of the rest of the best Android browsers.
 But DuckDuckGo makes up for what it lacks with its singular focus on keeping your activity private.
 A button to the right of the address/search bar will wipe all your activity at any moment with a tap.

 DuckDuckGo also eliminates any ad-trackers that may be trying to follow you around the web and automatically will default to the highest encryption available on the site you are visiting.

 While the browser itself isn't reporting any of your activity back to DuckDuckGo, this still falls short of a full VPN.
 If you are looking to keep your activity secure from even your carrier or the Wi-Fi network you are connected to, then you will need a separate VPN app for that purpose.
 (You can check out our list of the best VPN services if you're looking for a VPN.)

 Fast browser with a fantastic Read It Later mode

 Desktop Syncing: Yes | Ad blocking: Yes | Privacy features: Private browsing